Medical Lab Technician Certification – MLT (ASCP)

-As described previously, MLT state licensure is only required in a certain number of states throughout the nation.
-That said, laboratories across the country typically hire only certified individuals to ensure that their employees are competent.
-To learn more about state licensure and licensing requirements, visit the ASCP website, which also contains additional information about the exam and preparation.
+As described previously, MLT state licensure is only required in a certain number of states.
+That said, laboratories typically hire only certified individuals to ensure that their employees are competent.
+To learn more about state licensure and licensing requirements, visit the ASCP website.

 Overall, the information contained in this guide will help an individual in the quest to become a certified medical lab technician through ASCP.
-Of course, someone interested in a career in this field should also attempt to learn as much as possible through other sources in order to help his or her chances of future success.
+However, someone interested in a career in this field should also attempt to learn as much as possible through other sources to help their chances of future success.

 From Medical Lab Technician To Medical Lab Scientist